-All students must register their vehicle with Public Safety each year.
+All students must register their vehicle with Public Safety each year and can do so online.
 Faculty/staff need only register their vehicle with Public Safety once.
 Registration is free.
 Go to Public Safety, located in the Hope House, to fill out a registration form.
 It takes only a few minutes.
+When you arrive on campus, make sure to stop at Public Safety to pick up your vehicle's permit.
+Your registration is not complete until you complete this step.

 Visitors to campus need to register their vehicle with Public Safety.
 Visitors will be given a temporary permit to place on their dashboard and will be assigned a lot to park in while on campus.